cmackenzie1/uuidgen.dev/workers/README.md

 curl https://uuidgen.dev/bulk?limit=5 -H 'Accept: application/json'`
 ```

-NOTE: You can request up to `1000` UUID's in each bulk request.
+NOTE: You may request up to `1000` UUID's in each bulk request.

 ## Deployment